CCI-MOC/hil/docs/INSTALL-devel.rst

 Setting PostgreSQL for development environment:
 ================================================

-If you choose to use sqlite database, skip this section and go to `Getting Started`
+If you choose to use sqlite database, skip this section and go to `Getting Started with HAAS Installation`_.

 For setting up PostgreSQL, you will have to install the requisite packages on your system.
 Make sure your account can `sudo` to execute the following commands.